-You’ve probably seen an ancestor altar in a place of worship or at a cultural ceremony of some kind.
-One of the more common displays of ancestor altars are the ones created for Day of the Dead in Mexico.
+You’ve probably seen an ancestor altar in a place of worship or at a cultural ceremony.
+One of the more common displays of ancestor altars is the one created for the Day of the Dead or Día de los Muertos in Mexican culture.
 Day of the Dead is an annual ceremony honoring the dead.
 The entire family comes together to celebrate both the living and the dead.

 Honoring and connecting with the dead doesn’t have to happen once a year.
 Ancestor reverence can happen year-round by creating an ancestor altar in your home.

-Cultures all over the world have practiced some form of ancestor reverence at some point in time.
-Ancestor shrines may not be commonplace in today’s modern society but they have been a part of cultures around the world.
-Jump back a few generations and you can find a long history of honoring those who came before us.
-So why did people take the time and energy creating sacred spaces for ancestor worship?
+Cultures around the world have practiced some form of ancestor reverence at some point.
+Ancestor shrines may not be commonplace in today’s modern society, but they have been a part of cultures around the world.
+Jump back a few generations, and you can find a long history of honoring those who came before us.
+So why did people take the time and energy to create sacred spaces for ancestor worship?
 The more obvious reason is that they are of our blood and gave us life.
-If they hadn’t walked this earth before us we wouldn’t be here.
+If they hadn’t walked this earth before us, we wouldn’t be here.

 There’s a deeper reason for ancestor reverence than the blood ties.
 Our ancestors still have an interest in us and how we live our lives on this physical plane.

 Creating an ancestor altar is a way for us to acknowledge their presence and guidance in our lives.
-Our ancestors include anyone who played a significant role in your life.
+Our ancestors include anyone who played a significant role in our lives.
 Use your altar as a place to give thanks to all those who came before you or played a significant role in your life.

 Your ancestor altar is a place where you can go to speak to and receive guidance from your ancestors.
 Creating an altar shows your ancestors that you value and welcome their communication.
-If you don’t feel as though you have the guidance of your ancestors, creating an altar space is a great way to start.
-A space dedicated ancestors is a great step towards connecting with them.
+If you don’t feel you have your ancestors’ guidance, creating an altar space is a great way to start.
+A space dedicated to ancestors is a great way to connect with them.

 When someone says, ancestor, we think of a deceased person with whom we have a blood connection.
 While this is true we can also have spiritual ancestors.
 This could be someone who was a teacher, caregiver, or anyone who has played a significant role in your life.
 You want to be sure you are inviting in ancestors that are loving, helpful, and well in spirit.